 The other thing you can do with this tool is to compare two magnitudes.
 Let's assume that you remember an earthquake a couple of years ago, which has a magnitude of 7.1.
 How much bigger it was?

 - Enter the two magnitudes you want to compare – for our example, these are 5.8 and 7.1.

 - We find out that a magnitude 7.1 is 20 times bigger (on a seismogram, in terms of amplitudes), and ~89 times stronger (in terms of energy release) than a 5.8 magnitude.

 Remember that for each unit increase in magnitude:

 - The amplitude of shaking is 10 times larger.

 - but the earthquake "size" - which is the energy released - is 32 times larger

 So, for example, an earthquake with a magnitude of 7 releases over 1000 times more energy than a magnitude 5 earthquake.
-You may want to check this video from Pacific Tsunami Warning Center, illustrating that incredible differences between different historic earthquakes.
+You may want to check this, illustrating that incredible differences between different historic earthquakes.

 To calculate the amount of released energy from an earthquake, we've implemented Gutenberg and Richter's equation in this earthquake calculator: